TamDc/weather-app/README.md

 	- react-hooks testing also.

 ##  Side note.
- Because the API on assignment has issue related to CORS when calling, so I these requests with a [proxy](https://gist.github.com/jesperorb/6ca596217c8dfba237744966c2b5ab1e) to bypass.
+ Because the API on assignment has issue related to CORS when calling, so I called these requests with a [proxy](https://gist.github.com/jesperorb/6ca596217c8dfba237744966c2b5ab1e) to bypass.
 Hence, the request may be slower than usual.

  The good point is we have more time to check the loading phase >.^